bgingrich/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    Sessions are used so that the server knows that a user is authorized to view restricted or protected pages of the website once a user has logged in and has been authenticated.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    Hashes and salts passwords for additional security and time to solve the hashed password.

 - [ ] What does bcrypt do to slow down attackers?

+    Bcyrpt adds time complexitites that make it more time consuming to crack a password and limits how many possible tries can occur in a certain amount of time.

 - [ ] What are the three parts of the JSON Web Token?

+    Header, Payload, and Signature.

 ## Minimum Viable Product